raghavsikaria/raghavsikaria.github.io/about.md

 ![A photo of me](assets/about_me/my_profile.jpg) *Hello, this is me!*

 I currently am a Specialist Software Engineer at Societe Generale here in Bengaluru and have cleared the CFA Level 1 examination.
-I aspire to work in the FinTech domain, more specifically Data Science.
-I also am exploring Quantitative Finance.
+I aspire to work in the domain of Data Science.
+I also am exploring Quantitative Finance as a hobby.
 Also, I used to be a professional theatre artist - did a few gigs with TVF Timeliners, NSD(National School of Drama), Crea-Shakthi Theatre group and VIT(my alma mater) Dramatics Club.

 Have drained myself completely during the COVID Lockdown here in India.
 Building a personal website had long been my dream, and after all these years of excuses; the lockdown had given me just the time for it!
-So I made this site because I have wanted to blog since forever, share my thoughts & poems, share my projects for being presentable in the FinTech domain for which I am crushing hard to penetrate and above all - because I wanted one!
+So I made this site because I have wanted to blog since forever, share my thoughts & poems, share my projects for being presentable in the Data Science domain for which I am crushing hard to penetrate and above all - because I wanted one!

 Here is what has been happening on my board + life for past few months: